-1 Credit Hour • 30 Contact Hours (Clinical)

-Must have current CPR card, negative TB test or chest X-ray, and current immunizations
+1 Credit Hour • 30 Contact Hours (Clinical) Must have current CPR card, negative TB test or chest X-ray, and current immunizations

-Prepare the student to move toward more independent functioning within the nurse aide scope of practice, in applying knowledge and skills gained in NUA 101 and NUA 170.
-The student will learn skills that enhance communication, cultural competency, end of life care, critical thinking and organizational skills.
+Prepares the student to move toward more independent functioning in applying knowledge and skills gained in NUA 101 and NUA 170.
+The student will learn skills that address cultural competency, care of the dying patient, and organizational skills.